chuckyang123/tp/docs/UserGuide.md

 SoCTAssist is a desktop app designed specifically to help Teaching Assistants manage their students' information, homework, attendance, and consultation sessions more efficiently.

-If you are a Teaching Assistance who can type fast, SoCTAssist can get your contact management tasks done faster than traditional GUI app and
+If you are a Teaching Assistant who can type fast, SoCTAssist can get your contact management tasks done faster than traditional Graphical User Interface(GUI) app while still having the benefits of a GUI.
 <!-- * Table of Contents -->
 <page-nav-print />